dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Ethereum Tokens: Fake asset or security?
 Key questions remain about certain types of tokens that defy easy categorization.
 1. Distributed cryptsystems are immensly complex.
 The demand is greater than the speed the technology can be developed.
 Its expectations are many factors greater than its reality.
 1. States/nations can withstand the invasion of armies, it cant withstand the invasion of ideas.
 States fear a future of money without boarders.
 That future represents a crisis for the political class.
+1. Given the world of hackers, ransomware, and cyber criminals, does Bitcoin bring more trouble to society then it is worth?